 in 1280 x 960 resolution

 Editor of Screams From The Gutter 'zine from Dec.
 '87 - July '97.
-Former contributing reviewer for Ill Literature Magazine (formerly No Glam Fags), Ballbuster, Wild Rags zine, and the short-lived High Voltage magazine.
+Former contributor to Ill Literature Magazine (formerly No Glam Fags), Ballbuster, Wild Rags! 'zine, and the short-lived High Voltage magazine.
 Needless to say, after 44 issues and 6 mini-issues in 10 years, burnout was inevitable.
 I occasionally write internet reviews under the name Blackcatbones (or Black Cat Bones) elsewhere, so if you come across similar reviews, it's still my handiwork.

 Screams From The Gutter Records, a brick and mortar record/cd shop specializing in heavy music (obviously), opened in Nov.
 2002 and closed in Feb.
 2006.
 My headaches have dwindled quite a bit since then.

 As for my ratings - basically anything 94% and above are essentially my top records of all time - albums I would go down with the ship with.
 Down to 90% are special mentionables on that list that just missed by a narrow margin.
 Everything else is on a descending scale.
 Down to 80% are strong releases that deserve notice, while down to 70% are merely average albums.
 Down to 60% is anyone's D in school.
 After that, flush it accordingly all the way down to negative infinity.

 Anyone open-minded enough and interested in hearing/reading about some obscure and strong hard rock/proto metal from the late '60s/early '70s that are partly the reason we have the music we listen to, you'll find my reviews here: